Title: Dean Winchester: Marine

-“Yes, you’ll be able to continue your education, we encourage it.
+“Yes, you’ll be able to continue your education.
+Actually, we encourage it.
 And Sergeant Novak is on his way home to Bethesda for reconstructive surgery.
 His wound took out chunks of his shoulder blade and he’s going to need help.
 Depending on how he recovers, we may be having this discussion with him too,” Hammond said.

 Dean leaned back and tried to think things through.
 Cheyenne Mountain was one of the ultimate duty posts, but it was also a dark secret hole that kept everyone that entered it.
 But he would be stateside, with better chances of getting to see Sam and his dad…

 “I’ll do it, “Dean decided.